Tess Wiley: Solo career

-After her departure from Sixpence, she began recording under the name "Splendora" but had to abandon it because it was in copyright violation with the New York City group of the same name.
-She adopted "Phantasmic" name for her group when she was still dating Chris Colbert, who was a singer in Fluffy.
+After her departure from Sixpence, she began recording under the name "Splendora" but had to abandon it due to a copyright violation with the New York City group of the same name.
+She adopted "Phantasmic" name for her group when she was dating Chris Colbert, who was a singer in Fluffy.
 Together, they agreed to change the name of the band to Xtra Fluffy and compiled a few songs along with Zachary Gresham of Southern Hymns.
 Eventually, she formed her own band, called Tess Wiley and Her Orchestra.

-She also lent her vocals to Velour 100 on the album Of Color Bright in 1997 and the following year recorded an album I Light Up Your Life as well as Debby Boone's You Light Up My Life.
-She also appeared in the Misfits' I Turned Into A Martian and sang many songs from the 70s and 80s of such singers as Michael Jackson, Pat Benatar, Sam Phillips, Nazareth and Level 42 among others.
-In the end of 2001 Tess had released her first album called Rainy Day Assembly which she recorded along with Gerry Leonard and David Bowie between June 1999 and January 2001 while living in New York City.
-She also was responsible for hiring a producer, Paul Bryan, who periodically invites her to town when he is with Aimee Mann.